NationalSecurityAgency/datawave-helm-charts/README.md

     * It should further be noted that once this cache refresh has been completed it should not need to be done again until a new datatype is uploaded or the existing datatype structure is changed.
   * Otherwise the following two issues are usually the cause.
     1) You're trying to search on a column that does not exist.
 Check that you're spelling it correctly.
 It should be noted that capitaliation does not matter as datawave normalizes it anyway.
     1) You forgot to wrap the value you're searching on in quotes.
-For example `DATATYPE == oms` would return this error since oms is not quoted.
+For example `GENRES == IntegrationTest` would return this error since IntegrationTest is not quoted.
 * ERROR: User requested authorizations that they don't have
   * This error does a pretty good job of explaining what is missing.
   * You can use `datawave authorization` to check which auths that the user you're running the query with has.
 From there you should be able to resolve this.
 * ERROR: Full table scan required but not enabled
   * You are trying to query on a field that is not indexed.
 When creating a new datatype you have to specify which fields are to be queriable.
 If you try to search one of the fields that has not been set up as queriable then datawave will return this error.
   * This error also occurs if you have messed up the JEXL format.
 Here are two examples that we have observed this error occuring
-    1) `DATATYPE == 'oms' & OMSDATATYPE == 'PositionReport'`, the problem being that there is a single & rather than &&.
+    1) `GENRES == 'IntegrationTest' & LANGUAGE == 'English'`, the problem being that there is a single & rather than &&.
-    1) `DATATYPE = 'oms'`, in this case we have a single = instead of ==.
+    1) `GENRES = 'IntegrationTest'`, in this case we have a single = instead of ==.
 * If you are not getting results when you know there should be some.
   1) Check the ingest job completed.
 These can be checked by calling `datawave ingest` without passing it a file.
   1) You may need to refresh the cache.
 Use `datawave accumulo` to request a refresh and wait a moment.